gohugoio/hugo/content/en/news/2021/0.92.2-relnotes/index.md

 ---
-title: "Fixes the \"stuck on build\" bug"
+title: "Fixes the “Stuck on Build” Bug"
 description: "Hugo 0.92.2 is the last release before Christmas!"
 date: 2021-12-23T17:47:41+01:00
 ---